CWRUChielLab/JSNeuroSim/README.rst

 This project will eventually contain a series of simulations in JavaScript that can be used to teach students about neurophysiology.

-At the moment it is still under construction, but it contains a few components that might be useful to others:
+The code is still under construction, but it already contains a few components that might be useful to others:

  * A basic ODE integrator (4th order Runge-Kutta, fixed step size) that